November 4, 2018

-- Focus on same report when switching view in Google Analytics
+- Focus on the same report when switching view in Google Analytics

 - Set default page in GTM interface (instead of Overview)

-- Ability to turn all GTM built-in vars on/off at once, etc.
+- Ability to turn all GTM built-in vars on/off at once

 This is one of my new favorites.
 What I like about it, is that the extension (by Analytics Pros) replaces Tag Manager Injector, logs what data was pushed to dataLayer, runs diagnostics for most common issues, and offers a bunch of other features.

 Another extension to help you easier debug what’s happening in the Data Layer.
 But unlike Data Slayer or Data Layer Inspector, this plugin enables you to check the Data Layer without having to use the browser console.

 Which one is better, you ask?
 Well, it’s up to you.
 Try all 3 and see which one fits your needs the best.
 My personal favorite is Data Layer Inspector because it also offers a bunch of other features, like injecting GTM container.

 But if you don’t need the Swiss army knife and just want to debug the Data Layer, maybe Data Layer Checker could be your choice.